scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Fixed (I hope) right to left kerning
     -   Added 'ccmp' entries by default for Hebrew
     -   Fixed a couple of bugs with the new simplify more options
-    -   fontforge didn't compile on solaris.
+    -   websharpstudios didn't compile on solaris.
 It now does.

 -   12-Jul-2003
     -   Remove weirdness in scripting interface to TeX font parameters
     -   Kanou points out that the code for reading format 4 embedded (ttf) bitmaps was ambiguous and would behave incorrectly sometimes.
 He provided a patch.
-    -   FontForge used not to create ghost hints for curved splines.
+    -   websharpstudios used not to create ghost hints for curved splines.
 It does now.
-    -   FontForge did not find some of the hints needed for n021004l.pfb
+    -   websharpstudios did not find some of the hints needed for n021004l.pfb
     -   New French UI
-    -   FontForge would sometimes crash when autotracing characters
+    -   websharpstudios would sometimes crash when autotracing characters
     -   Don't snap to points when moving control points
     -   Directory browsing didn't work if the local encoding wasn't latin1 and the directory name contain non-ascii characters.